 You can find Bob Difley’s RVing e-books on Amazon Kindle.

-Rosy the Riveter appeared courtesy of Wikimedia Commons and is a public domain image.
+Rosie the Riveter appeared courtesy of Wikimedia Commons and is a public domain image.